Sonos Arc review: all-in-one Dolby Atmos soundbar for movies, music, and games

 📢 Full-on spatial sound.
 All of those drivers translate to an expansive soundstage that’s exceptionally good for left and right movements like the plane flybys and kaiju roars in Godzilla Zero.
 The Sonos Arc also creates a notable, though not incredibly impressive, sense of height.
 While watching the race scene in Ready Player One, I could hear King Kong rampaging above me, but I could tell the impact of him tearing through buildings was only coming from in front of me.

 Adding a pair of Sonos Era 300 speakers as rear surrounds added much more directionality to the sound field above me.
 The only other speaker system to give me as much, if not more, immersion has been the $2,499 Sony Bravia Quad.
-That’s a three times more expensive sound system, but it’s four textbook-sized units that actually give you 16 wireless speakers.
+That’s a three times more expensive sound system, but its four textbook-sized units give you the equivalent of 16 wireless speakers.

 🗣️ Clear dialogue.
 Whisper, quiet dialogue is one of the biggest problems with modern cinema, but Sonos Arc thankfully elevates voices to a more than audible level.
 The Sonos Arc, first and foremost, is a massive center speaker with three angled silk-dome tweeters pointing forward at slight angles.
 The Sonos Arc makes voices so clear you can even clearly tell what the background characters are saying in the intro of Casino.
 Voices also sound like they have more gravitas, and you can literally feel the power of character’s voices, like in the back and forth between the two replicants at the start of Blade Runner 2049.